maivina/hashmonic_portable/README.md

 ### Option A: Standard Download (Recommended)
 1. Navigate to the **Releases** section on the right side of this repository.
-2. Download the latest `hashmonic_portable.zip` file and extract it anywhere on your computer.
+2. Download the latest `hashmonic_portable.7z` file and extract it anywhere on your computer.

 ### Option B: For Power Users (Git)
 1. Open your terminal and clone the repository directly: